router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/evm-guides/your-first-crosschain-nft-contract/deploying-your-nft-contract.md

 />

 :::info
-You can pass your own address (either your `0x` address or the corresponding Router chain address) as the `feePayerAddress`.
-Just make sure you have funds on the Router chain testnet.
+You can pass your own address (either your `0x` address or the corresponding Router Chain address) as the `feePayerAddress`.
+Just make sure you have funds on the Router Chain testnet.
 If not, you can get funds from our [faucet](https://faucet.routerprotocol.com/).
 :::

 <p style={{ marginBottom: '50px' }}></p>